pipefy/pipefy_message/README.md

 # PipefyMessage

-This project it's a gem who provides a simple way to produce and consume messages for async processing.
+This project is a gem that provides a simple way to produce and consume messages for async processing.

+The current implementation supports AWS SNS for sending messages (by publishing them to topics) and AWS SQS for receiving them (via queue polling).

 ## Requirements